scala/scala3/README.md

 a calculus for dependent object types.

 ####Current status:
- _Technology preview_: currently unsupported, may not be functionally complete, and are not suitable for deployment in production.
+ _Technology preview_: currently unsupported, may not be functionally complete, and not suitable for deployment in production.

 ####Is it going to be the future Scala?
 Yes, eventually.